lsarkar/ha-lsled/kitchenleds/README.md

 ### Wiring
 LED Strips are connected to GP27 and GP28 on the Pi Pico

+The Level Converter is required as the GPIOs from the Pico output 3.3V and the WS2812 LED strips require 5V

 <b>Indexes</b>
 <p>
 0 - both strips